-We know where everyone was Saturday night: glued to their TVs waiting to see if they'd hit the mega Powerball jackpot.
-And with nobody winning the big prize, the total is now up to an estimated $1.5 billion — the largest lottery prize in U.S. history.
+We know where everyone will be on Tuesday night: glued to their TVs waiting to see if they hit the Mega Millions jackpot.
+Since no one has won the big prize, the total is now up to $1.6 billion, the largest jackpot in the game's history.

 While these big paydays have spawned numerous rags-to-riches stories over the years, they have also spelled disaster for some.
 Not only do most winners have to deal with people coming out of the woodwork looking for a handout, but there's also bankruptcy, murder, robbery, drug abuse and legal troubles in many cases.
 In fact, according to the Certified Financial Planner Board of Standards, nearly one-third of all lottery winners go bankrupt.

 Billie Bob Harrell Jr. won $31 million in 1997 and just two years later committed suicide after being harassed by family and friends for money, saying, “Winning the lottery is the worst thing that ever happened to me."